openpnp/openpnp/Setup-and-Calibration:-Nozzle-Setup.md

 1. Open the Machine Setup Tab.
 2. Find the head you want to add a nozzle to and look for the Nozzles item below it.
 Select it.
 3. Add the nozzle by pressing the add nozzle button ![](https://rawgit.com/openpnp/openpnp/6b20cb121e36ec8b0eecdf6190aee5f448c51c41/src/main/resources/icons/nozzle-add.svg).
 4. Select a nozzle type from the dialog.
 ReferenceNozzle is good for most setups.
-If you have a Liteplacer, consider selecting the [ContactProbeNozzle].
+If you have a Liteplacer, consider selecting the ContactProbeNozzle.
 5. Press Accept and the new nozzle will appear in the list.
 Select it to open it's properties.

 ## Adding Nozzle Tips